Corom/LibraryOfCorom/README.md

    You can test the UI by running the DataEnricher project with a command line argument that points to a folder that contains some images to upload.
    >*DataEnricher.exe c:\myimages*

+   You an also enable images to be uploaded directly from the UI by setting the storage connection string in the html file, but see the security note in the code before publishing it to the internet.

    To run the UI right click WebUI\index.html in Visual Studio and select *View in Browser*.
    In the UI Hit enter in the search box to see all content uploaded to the library.